nfbarnes/starter-academic-nikkifragalabarnes/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Nikki Fragala Barnes is an arts and humanities scholar and professor of English at the University of Central Florida.
+Research interests include land-based public histories, accessibility, monuments, and digital deterioraton.
+She serves as an Ethics Ambasador with the Center for Ethics, which works to  integrate ethics within all areas of research.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Nikki Fragala Barnes is also an editor, curator, experimental poet and participatory installation artist.